haumeamagma/NBCU01/intro/intro1/README.md

 2. The new employee data event gets published directly to <b>SAP Integration Suite, Advanced Event Mesh</b> topic using the <b>REST</b> interface.

-3. First Subscriber listens to the AEM queue that is subscribed to the topic exposed by SAP SuccessFactors (i.e. SuccessFactors/NewHire) by using the Cloud Integration AMQP sender adapter.
+3. First Subscriber listens to the AEM queue that is subscribed to the topic `SuccessFactors/NewHire` exposed by SAP SuccessFactors by using the Cloud Integration AMQP sender adapter.
     <br> 3a.
 It then sends a welcome email to the given newly hired candidate's email id along with the <b>Qualtrics</b> survey link using the Cloud Integration Mail receiver adapter.
     <br> 3b.
 By clicking the <b>Qualtrics</b> survey link, candidate can provide the onboarding experience feedback.